filecoin-project/specs/expected-consensus.md

 TODO: It is unclear that rewarding the reporter any more than gas fees is the right thing to do.
 Needs thought.
 Tracking issue: https://github.com/filecoin-project/specs/issues/159

-Note: One may wonder what prevents miners from simply breaking up their power into multiple un-linkable miner actors  (or sybils) that will be able to mine on multiple chains without being caught mining at the same round at the same time.
+Note: One may wonder what prevents miners from simply breaking up their power into multiple unlinkable miner actors  (or sybils) that will be able to mine on multiple chains without being caught mining at the same round at the same time.
 Read more about this [here](https://github.com/filecoin-project/consensus/issues/32).

 ### ChainTipsManager